Ted DiBiase: Return to the WWF (1987–1993, 1994–1996)

-The Million Dollar Man (1987–1991)
+WWF Championship pursuits (1987–1988)

 DiBiase made his return to the WWF as a babyface on May 15, 1987, at a house show in Houston, Texas.
 He came out to the ring to announce to those in attendance that it was only fitting that he was now competing in the WWF.
 Moments later The One Man Gang and Slick came to the ring for Gang's scheduled match.
 The referee had to force DiBiase to leave before there was a confrontation.
 At the next house show on June 7, DiBiase would have his first match and lose to The One Man Gang.
 He went on to lose two additional house show confrontations to The Gang.
 DiBiase would tag-team with Sam Houston on June 26 against The One Man Gang and Ron Bass (Houston had run in to assist DiBiase against The Gang at one of the earlier house show matches); towards the end of the match, DiBiase (kayfabe) turned on and attacked Houston after Houston missed a dropkick on Bass, leaving him to get double-teamed and pinned.
-His actions during the match served to effectively turn Dibiase heel, right before the onscreen debut of his new gimmick.
+His actions during the match served to effectively turn DiBiase heel, right before the onscreen debut of his new gimmick.

 On a June 27 episode of WWF Superstars, DiBiase had his first vignette.
 He would now be known as "The Million Dollar Man", a millionaire who wore a gold-studded, dollar-sign-covered suit and, in time, a custom-made, diamond-encrusted and self-awarded "Million Dollar Championship" belt.
 The Million Dollar Man character was based on the type of wrestler who Vince McMahon would want to be.
 He was billed as having a spring residence in Palm Beach, Florida, a summer residence in Hyannis Port, Massachusetts, an autumn residence in Bel Air, California, and a winter residence in the Netherlands Antilles.